Probing Dark Energy Microphysics with kSZ Tomography: Results

 \section{Results}

 The constraints on $(w_0, w_a)$ obtained from the Fisher matrix analysis described in the previous section are shown in Fig.~\ref{fig:ResultkSZ}.
-Including kSZ information leads to an improvement in the constraints, though only marginally.
+Including kSZ information leads to an improvement in the constraints, though only marginally. { Adding velocity information ($P_{gv}$ and $P_{vv}$) to galaxy clustering ($P_{gg}$) alone improves constraints on background parameters such as $w_0$ and $w_a$ by only $5$ to $10\%$.
+This is because constraints on these parameters are dominated by scale-independent measurements of the growth rate from a full-shape analysis, which are only marginally improved by including velocity spectra.
+The more substantial gains from kSZ arise for scale-dependent modulations of the power spectrum, as explored in Sec.~\ref{secV}.}

 Importantly, however, the degeneracy direction of the kSZ constraints differs slightly from that of the background probes.
 This distinction arises because expansion history measurements, such as those of $H(z)$, are sensitive only to the integrated equation of state,

 whereas perturbation-based observables are additionally sensitive to the averaged equation of state \cite{PhysRevD.59.063005},

 The dependence of $\overline w$ on $w(a)$ differs from that of $\Omega_{\rm de}(a)$, and this naturally leads to different degeneracy directions.
 Crucially, this effect is expected irrespective of the specific phenomenological parameterization used for dark energy.